zac083/Game-Changer-Information/Rules & Information.md

-### Zac's Game Changer Rules:
+## Zac's Game Changer Rules:

 Hello there all!
-Welcome to the Game Changer's sheet!
-Here are the rules for the series:
+Welcome to the Game Changer's Series 4: Bounties!
+Here are you will find all the information regarding the rules of this reformed series!

 - I start a game hosting an FFA CutClean, Bleeding Sweets, Hastey Boys, Timber game as a start for BOTH EU and NA Servers.
-- NA Game will happen every Saturday at 00:00 UTC (8:00 PM Eastern Time)
+- NA Game will happen every Saturday at 00:00 UTC (7:00 PM Eastern Time)
 - EU Game will happen every Sunday at 17:00 UTC* (12:00 PM Eastern).
-The Asterisks represents that it may not occur depending on if I have a 5k race day during this time period.
+The Asterisks represents that it may not occur depending on if I have a Race on that day during this time period.

 When a player wins a game and/or gets top kills, they get to choose one of these options for the next game.
 You have until Wednesday at 23:00 UTC time to submit any changes whether through my discord messages or when the game finishes.